Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 ![Cancellations and chargebacks](../../Assets/Screenshots/Payments/CancellationsChargebacks/LISTCancellationsChargebacks.png "[Cancellation and chargeback transaction]")

-1. Select the desired view, if applicable.
+1. Select the desired view if applicable.

 2. If desired, select the cancellation and chargeback type you want to check.
 The following types are available:
     - **Cancel**